 One thing that’s pretty much set in stone is that in diversification by fundamentals you should definitely avoid pump and dump coins.

-Valuation: Diversify Based On Cryptocurrency's Project Location
+2. Diversify by Valuation: Diversify Based On Cryptocurrency's Project Location

 A cryptocurrency's project location is also a good indicator of whether or not it's worth investing in.